How do Banks Conduct Credit Card Fraud Investigations? Who Sets the Rules for Fraud Claims?

 These are just a few examples.
 Ultimately, the evidence the issuer examines will vary based on the cardholder’s claim.

-The bank might also send the merchant an inquiry for more information as part of the investigation process.
+The bank might also send the merchant an inquiry for more information as part of the fraud investigation process.
 The merchant should be on the lookout for these information requests, as a timely response could mean the difference between preventing a chargeback on one hand, or suffering lost revenue and paying costly chargeback fees on the other.

 What Does the Bank Do in Cases of Fraud?